High housing demand in Fiji

 According to Arif Khan, the managing director of Bayshore Real Estate, this shortage will still have an impact unless more land and home developers arise.
 This was in response to housing trends in Fiji, especially for first-time owners.
 Mr. Khan further expressed that urban market for housing facilities will likely remain high on prices.
 The properties will also maintain their attractive interests.
 This is because demand is on a high, outpacing supply in the market.

 Mr. Khan said that tax incentives would greatly encourage the development of housing properties in the suburbs and town outskirt areas.
 He cited Nadi area saying that it had excellent options of house affordability for buyers.
+Here you can find Lofty Property Management.
 Additionally, Nadi is conveniently located with only a short distance from the Nadi International Airport.

 He noted that such trends were slow but had good profits for developers.
 He also said that buyers were willing to spend on suitable housing properties.
 This is despite the cooling market on demand for luxurious and high-end properties.
 In Nadi, housing demands ranges from $300,000 to $400,000.
 This is a new record.
 Other areas like Votualevu are also facing increased housing demands.